How to file an Oregon annual report

 Can I file my annual report early?

 Yes.
-Oregon opens the filing window 45 days before your anniversary date, and your information should be current when you submit.
-The Business Registry shows the "File Annual Report" button as soon as early filing becomes available.
+Oregon opens the filing window approximately 45 days before your anniversary date.
+Make sure all information is current as of the date you file.
+The Business Registry shows the filing option as soon as early filing becomes available.

-How do I order a Certificate of Good Standing?
+How do I order a certificate of existence?

 Can someone else handle the filing for me?